Defensive woes hamper Leafs in loss to Rangers

 That was enough for Babcock.

 At the start of the second period, he leaned even heavier on Gardiner, who hit 29 minutes in ice time in Tuesday’s win over the Buffalo Sabres when Rielly was injured in the first period.
-By the end of the second period on Thursday after a lot of double-shifting, Gardiner was on the ice for 18 minutes 26 seconds.
+By the end of the game, after a lot of double-shifting, Gardiner hit 26:14 in ice-time.

 In the hopes of bringing some stability back to Carrick’s game, Babcock moved him back to Gardiner, his regular partner.
-Then he put Polak with Corrado, who could claim rust as an excuse since this was just his second game with the Leafs this season.
-Then again, he just finished a two-week conditioning stint with the Toronto Marlies farm team.

-Corrado’s struggles did not end, even though Babcock limited his ice time to 3 minutes 38 seconds in the second period.
+Then he put Polak with Corrado, although the latter’s struggles did not end, even though Babcock limited his ice time to 3:38 in the second period.
 Late in the period he coughed up the puck behind the Leafs net and then took a slashing penalty when he tried to get it back.

-However, it turned out well for the Leafs when winger Zach Hyman did his usual demon forechecking on the penalty kill and scored a short-handed unassisted goal.
+However, turned out well for the Leafs when winger Zach Hyman did his usual demon fore-checking on the penalty kill and scored a shorthanded unassisted goal.
 That cut the Rangers lead to 3-2.

 The bad luck ran through the Leafs defence.
-The Rangers scored their third goal 9 minutes 2 seconds into the second period when J.T.
+The Rangers scored their third goal at 9:02 of the second period when J.T.
 Miller’s shot bounced off Hunwick’s visor and into the net.

-Grabner finished off the Leafs with two consecutive goals in the third, the latter on an empty net.Report Typo/Error
+Grabner finished off the Leafs with two consecutive goals in the third, a breakaway and an empty-netter to run his goals total to 21.
+Not bad, considering he only managed nine last season while playing for the Leafs.

+“Grabner gets one or two breakaways a game,” Gardiner said.
+“We should have been more aware of him on the ice.”

+Babcock thought there was more blame to go around than just on the defencemen.

 Follow @dshoaltson Twitter: